 PS5 vs PS5 Digital Edition: Tech specs

-Outside of the 4K Blu-Ray drive, it is expected that both the PS5 and PS5 Digital Edition will be packing the exact same technical capabilities under the hood.
-This may likely change (as it often does) midway through the console’s lifecycle, but until then here are the confirmed specs for both variants of the PlayStation 5:
+Outside of the 4K Blu-Ray drive, both the PS5 and PS5 Digital Edition pack the exact same technical capabilities under the hood.
+This may likely change (as it often does) midway through the console’s lifecycle, especially since Sony recently announced it'd change semiconductor suppliers due to shortages, but until then here are the confirmed specs for both variants of the PlayStation 5:

 |Release Date||Holiday 2020|